MatteoIorio11/IRS/lab0/Collision Avoidance/collision_avoidance.md

 2. *avoid_logic*: the content of this file represent the logic for *avoiding* the different obstacles that are present in the arena.

 The robot always checks if it is possible to randomly walk, because if the *footbot* detects an obstacle, the first thing that It will try to do will be to avoid It with a logic that will be further described.
-So, in case there are no obstacles in front or around the robot, then the random walk can be executed without worrying about colliding with an obstacle.
+So, in case there are no obstacles in front or around the robot, the random walk can be executed without worrying about colliding with an obstacle.

 ### Random walk
 For what concernes the random walking of the robot, the function that has to create this behaviour uses the *footbot random module*.
 More precisely, the *uniform* method for automatically generate two different values inside the interval [0, 15].
 Then both of this two values, are set as velocities for the two wheels.